Andersson007/certification/README.md

 There are a lot of good things we could recommend that partners do to improve the quality of their collections, but let's deliberately limit this repository's content to only what is **required**.

+For exceptionally good, yet not necessary items, use the [Optional section](https://github.com/ansible-collections/certification#optional).